Defense bill bans private funds for deploying National Guard

 The annual bill also made landmark changes to the way the military handles sexual assaults, keeps women out of the draft and lays the groundwork for a new war memorial on the National Mall.

+Both of South Dakota's Republican senators, John Thune and Mike Rounds, voted for it.

+Rounds said it “includes many wins for South Dakota — including victories for Ellsworth Air Force Base, Dakota State University and Raven Aerostar.”

-In a financial win for South Dakota, the bill included $5.7 billion in allocations for the B-21 bomber, which will be hosted at Ellsworth Air Force Base.
+The bill allocates $5.7 billion for the B-21 bomber program, which will be hosted at Ellsworth Air Force Base.
 It also contained $15 million for a National Guard training center in Sioux Falls.

 Sen. John Thune, speaking on the Senate floor Wednesday, criticized the practice of amending the bill without taking a vote, but said the final product had been strengthened by Republicans, who pushed for a larger defense budget.